artandrey/event-driven/packages/bullmq/README.md

 All BullMQ-specific details (queue name, event name, job options) are defined in the task class.
 This keeps handlers and the rest of your application agnostic to the transport layer.

+> **Important Constructor Requirement:** Task constructors must not throw errors when called without parameters, as the framework calls constructors during introspection for task discovery and registration.
+If your constructor logic may throw errors, consider using factory methods for instance creation instead.

 ```typescript
 import { BullMqTask } from '@event-driven-architecture/bullmq';